Removing a name from a car title is a bit different if a lienholder is also listed on the title. In this case, you have a few options.

 If the lienholder won’t agree to make a change, you won’t be allowed to remove the desired name from the title.

-Amidst all the excitement of removing a name from a car title, don’t get carried away — any errors or legibility issues may cause the DMV to reject your application.
+During this process, any errors or legibility issues may cause the DMV to reject your application.

 Sometimes, the reason a name is being taken off a title impacts the process.